EoinTravers/hugo.eointravers.com/content/post/web-5/index.md

 - [D3.js](https://d3js.org/) (*Data Driven Documents*) is "a JavaScript library for manipulating documents based on data.
 D3 helps you bring data to life using HTML, SVG, and CSS.
 D3’s emphasis on web standards gives you the full capabilities of modern browsers  without tying yourself to a proprietary framework, combining powerful  visualization components and a data-driven approach to DOM manipulation."
 D3 powers a lot of the cool interactive visualisations you see online.
 - [Observable](https://observablehq.com/) is a sophisticated platform for data analysis and visualisation using JavaScript.
 It's created by the guy responsible for D3.js.
 I don't fully understand it, but it looks very cool.
 - [Reveal.js](https://revealjs.com/) is "an open source HTML presentation framework.
 It's a tool that  enables anyone with a web browser to create fully-featured and beautiful presentations for free.
 Presentations made with reveal.js are  built on open web technologies.
 That means anything you can do on the  web, you can do in your presentation.
 Change styles with CSS, include an external web page using an `<iframe>` or add your own custom behavior using our [JavaScript API](https://revealjs.com/api)."
 - You might want to look into newer JavaScript *frameworks*, such as [React](https://reactjs.org/) (*"A JavaScript library for building user interfaces"*).
 However, be warned.
 Web developers have a *weird* professional culture, where everyone has to be constantly moving to the coolest, newest tool, and abandoning the old ones.
 By contrast, the approach we're using, where we put together some hand-written HTML and CSS, plus enough JavaScript and jQuery to get it moving, is old as the hills (well, 2012, when I did my first online experiment), and desperately unfashionable.
 The endless churn of JavaScript tools is discussed seriously [here](https://stackoverflow.blog/2018/01/11/brutal-lifecycle-javascript-frameworks/), and frivolously [here](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f).

 ## Conclusion

 At this point, you should know the basics of how JavaScript and jQuery work, and have a good idea of how we can use these tools to a) manipulate the contents of a web page, and b) handle user inputs, and delay things where necessary.
 Although I've barely mentioned online experiments in this post, these are the fundamentals you'll need, alongside with a working knowledge of HTML and CSS, to get your online experiments -- even fairly complex experiments -- up and running.
-In the next post, we'll apply these methods to the Flanker example, turning it from a static web page to to a finish online experiment.
+In the next post, we'll apply these methods to the Flanker example, turning it from a static web page to a finished online experiment.